GyulyVGC/sniffnet/README.md

 it could be due to your OS not being compatible with the pre-built binaries I generated for you. <br>
 Reach me out, and I'll try to generate an installer for your specific operating system.

+### Rendering problems

+In some cases, especially if you are running on an old architecture, the `wgpu` default renderer used by [iced](https://github.com/iced-rs/iced) may cause some problems that could prevent you from running Sniffnet. <br>
+In this case, you can try building the application from the [`glow-renderer`](https://github.com/GyulyVGC/sniffnet/tree/glow-renderer) branch, which uses the `glow` renderer.

 ### ***In any case don't hesitate to [open an issue](https://github.com/GyulyVGC/sniffnet/issues), and I will do my best to help you!***

 </details>